arunkumar-201/AdobeConnectingTheDots_solution_1A-main/README.md

 ### Our Solution: PDF Structure Engine 🧩

-A revolutionary AI-powered system that transforms unstructured PDF chaos into machine-readable JSON structures with exceptional accuracy and speed.
+A Python-based PDF structure extraction system that converts unstructured PDF documents into structured JSON outlines using typography and layout analysis.

 ```mermaid
 graph TD